Meet Scott W. Grady

 Drawing by Hand

-I still draw by hand when I can.
+I still draw by hand when we can.
 I prefer pencil over screen in the early stages of a project, when proportion and rhythm need to be felt before they're rendered.

 The houses that begin that way tend to come out better.